 A Steep-To-Shallow Rotation

-As you take the club back, you want to a create a turning motion with your torso as your swing’s primary engine.
+As you take the club back, create a turning motion with your torso as your swing’s primary engine.
 For a spin shot, feel like your wrists hinge a little earlier than normal in the backswing.
-This shallowing of the golf cub path helps sets the club on a slightly steeper plane, which will then allow you to use your body rotation to flatten the club on its way down and deliver pure contact in the process while generating significant power at every stage of your unwinding swings on an upward arc and still using a shallow golf path on any downward stroke a player takes or does when he's playing golf for a hobby as part of his leisure activity... .
-You are rotating your shoulders and hips an not just chopping wood with a big long heavy metal bat with your hand and arm joints, but doing this gently isn't gonna give us no result either.
+This shallowing of the golf club path helps set the club on a slightly steeper plane, allowing you to use your body rotation to flatten the club on its way down and deliver pure contact while generating significant power.

 The Unwind: Unleash Your Speed

 This is where the magic really happens - at the beginning of the downswing.
-From the top, your first move should be to rotate the hips opens, letting them lead and start unwinding our upper body.
+From the top, your first move should be to rotate the hips open, letting them lead and start unwinding your upper body.
 It's an aggressive move here.
 You cannot be timid.
-Many of amateur players decelerate right before they're supposed to strike their wedges cuz they're afraid that their clubs might will fly over one's own back nine greens from too many practice shots but speed is our main spin source on how this is a very necessary shot here.
-We have too much speed and control.
-You have so little power so you can just let that go for another shot in your next swing session with that brand-new custom fit driver you just came up out in the mall on monday instead we must do our best and go fully-unhinged at a good practice with no hesitations to make this special move happen again.
-Commit to accelerating that cubhead all that much way through our perfect point of impact not just at ya.
+Many amateur players decelerate right before they're supposed to strike their wedges because they're afraid their clubs might fly over the greens.
+However, speed is our main source of spin.
+Commit to accelerating the clubhead all the way through the impact.

 "Ball-Then-Turf" Is Your Goal